mewza/mod2glsl/README.md

 `mod_player.py` converts MOD files of size up to roughly **150–200 KB** into a ShaderToy shader.

 ### Features
-You want the block centered on the page but the lines left-aligned inside it.
-GitHub strips most CSS, so the reliable trick is a centered table with a left-aligned cell: html

 <div align="left">
 <ul>